Professional Development Leaves: Principles and Policies

 Costs Associated with a Leave: General Guidelines

 - The university provides salary and benefit support (as needed) during a leave.
-For leaves longer than 6 months, the faculty member must find salary support as BYU provides full salary only for leaves of 6 months or less, and then offers salary support at 50% for each of the months exceeding 6 months (up to 12 months).
-For example, a leave of 9 months would yield 100% salary support for the first 6 months, and 50% salary support for the final 3 months).
+For leaves longer than 6 months, the faculty member must find salary support as BYU provides full salary only for leaves of 6 months or less.
+In other words, no salary is provided for any additional months beyond 6 months in a PDL experience.
+If you desire to take a leave lasting longer than 6 months, it is wise to contact the benefits office to see how benefits are impacted as well (there is a fair amount of complexity involved which is difficult to encapsulate here).

 - The college may provide financial support for other aspects related to the leave (travel, lodging, research support, etc.) Support is intended to safeguard faculty members against taking a financial hit during a leave.
 Highest priority is given to leave applications in which the faculty member has secured outside funding to defray costs.